christopheramartin/E6156-Cloud-Computing-F23/Status-Reports/sprint-0-status.md

 ## Create Your Own GitHub Project

-Make a copy of the project and create a project in GitHub.
-Show the project.
+Below you'll see that I made a copy of the project and created a project in GitHub.

 | <img src="./3-make.png"> |
 |:------------------------:|